Last Updated: 2023-07-07

-- Infection with the atypical mycobacterium, Mycobacterium ulcerans, an obligatory pathogen
+- Infection with the atypical mycobacterium, Mycobacterium ulcerans, an obligate pathogen

-- 3. most frequent mycobacteriosis in immunocompetent persons
+- 3rd most common mycobacteriosis in immunocompetent individuals

-- The path of infection is not clear.
-Possibly via contaminated soil, plants, possibly insects or from person to person.
+- The route of infection is not clear.
+Possibly via contaminated soil, plants, possibly insects or from person to person

-- Painless, slightly scaly, centrally draining, partly oedematous nodules on the legs or trunk, which in the course of time develop into a size-progressive ulcer (up to 15% of KOF)
+- S.c., painless, slightly scaly, centrally draining, partly oedematous nodules appear on legs or trunk, which in the course of time transform into a size-progressive ulcer (up to 15% of the KOF)

 - Bact. smear

-The occurrence of widespread necroses and the sowing of mycobacteria on the bones is possible.
+The occurrence of widespread necrosis and seeding of mycobacteria on the bones are possible.
 Spontaneous remission with scarring is possible.